-- a) an administration team - b) a multidisciplinary team of clinical and governance experts - c) independent legal advice sourced through the NHS Procurement Framework.
+- 1. an administration team - 2. a diverse multidisciplinary team of clinical and governance experts - 3. independent legal advice sourced through the NHS Procurement Framework - 4. experts in research and evidence, for example an academic, midwife, doctor or nurse

-On a day-to-day basis the Review will liaise with the NHS England COO's directorate.
+On a day-to-day basis the Review will liaise with the NHS England CNO's directorate.

-Timeframe and duration
+Time and duration

-The Review began on 1 September 2022 following preparatory work including the development of these Terms of Reference (ToR) and early engagement with families and NUH from June 2022, and is expected to last 18 months.
+The Review began on 1 September 2022 following preparatory work including the development of Terms of Reference (ToR) and early engagement with families and NUH from June 2022.

 Learning and recommendations will be shared with NUH as they become apparent to allow rapid action to improve the safety of maternity care.
-The only and final report will be published and presented to NUH and NHS England (as the Review's commissioners) within 18 months (estimated March 2024).

-This timeframe is subject to review.
-Any requested extension to this time period will be considered and may be granted following discussion and agreement between the NHS England SRO (the COO) and the Chair of the Independent Review, Donna Ockenden.
+The only and final report will be published and presented to NUH,NHS England (as the Review's commissioners) and key stakeholders in September 2025.
+Any requested extension to this time period will be considered and may be granted following discussion and agreement between the NHS England SRO (the CNO) and the Chair of the Independent Review, Donna Ockenden.